 When I ran a healthtech company, this issue frustrated the hell out of me.
 In eight years of trying, I couldn’t do a thing to improve the 9-month sales cycle.

 The Buyer’s Perspective on Efforts to Shorten the Sales Cycle

 The discussion was quite a revelation for our CIO, John Ulett.
 John has received hundreds of sales pitches and has been the subject of dozens of sales processes from start to finish.

 He was surprised by what we go through.
 Ed Gaudet, the CEO of Censinet, shared his sales process with John.
 This was eye-opening.

 John recognized that most of the time he was being taken through a process.

-What he didn’t fully realize was how the salespeople were giving the deal a probability of closing based on where they thought they were in their sales process.
+He didn’t fully realize how the salespeople were giving the deal a probability of closing based on where they thought they were in their sales process.

 The perspective a salesperson has on the way a deal is progressing was very different from how John saw it: